I-2-1-60.Disqualification of an Administrative Law Judge Assigned to a Case

 NOTE:

-If the ALJ does not withdraw and the claimant objects to the ALJ's decision, the claimant may use non-disqualification as a basis for appeal to the Appeals Council (AC).
+If the ALJ does not withdraw and the claimant objects to the hearing decision, the claimant may use non-disqualification as a basis for appeal to the Appeals Council (AC).
 See 20 CFR 404.940 and 416.1440.
-The AC will process any issues of bias or unfair treatment raised with the claimant's request for review pursuant to Hearings, Appeals and Litigation Law (HALLEX) manual I-3-3-2 and I-3-2-25.
+The AC will process any allegations of bias or unfair treatment raised with the claimant's request for review pursuant to Hearings, Appeals and Litigation Law (HALLEX) manual I-3-3-2 and I-3-2-25.
 See also 20 CFR 404.970 and 416.1470, and Social Security Ruling 13-1p: Titles II and XVI: Agency Processes For Addressing Allegations of Unfairness, Prejudice, Partiality, Bias, Misconduct, or Discrimination by Administrative Law Judges (ALJs).

 D. Special Considerations for Newly Assigned ALJ